 WWII German rifle grenades have never been so accurate and affordable for reenactment use.
 Stop shouting, "Take your hit!" when one of these drops in their lap, they will respect it.
 Now with rubber nose cones!

-We try to keep at least a few rounds in stock at all times but we often produce these as they are ordered so please take that into consideration when ordering.
-Depending on the size of your order, we should be able to ship in 3 to 15 days.
-It rarely takes us more than 3 or 4 days to ship any order but we state that it can take up to 15 day to cover any unforeseeable delays.
+We try to keep at least a few rounds in stock, but we often produce these as they are ordered, so please take that into consideration when ordering.
+Depending on the size of your order, we should be able to ship in 3 to 7 days.
+It rarely takes us more than 2 or 3 days to ship any order, but we state that it can take up to 7 days to cover any unforeseeable delays.

 - Display quality detail.
 Better than most "reproductions" sold elsewhere for $20+ each!